openstack/magnum/magnum/drivers/k8s_fedora_atomic_v1/templates/README.md

     NAME                LABELS       STATUS
     10.0.0.4            <none>       Ready

-You can log into your minions using the `minion` user as well.
+You can log into your minions using the `fedora` user as well.
 You can get a list of minion addresses by running:

     $ heat output-show my-kube-cluster kube_minions